What is Anglicanism?

 The Liturgical Calendar

-Our Current Season: Eastertide!
+Our Current Season: Ordinary Time

-Liturgical color: White (and gold)
+Liturgical color: Green

 Church of the Lamb is affiliated with the Anglican Church in North America and the Diocese of Christ our Hope.